brootaylor/brootaylor-v2/sites/eleventy/src/_content/pages/about.md

 I build websites and have been doing so for around two decades.

 I specialise in the "[front-of-the-front-end](https://bradfrost.com/blog/post/front-of-the-front-end-and-back-of-the-front-end-web-development/)".
 The somewhat broad and *fuzzy* intersection between design and back-end engineering.
-I find I’m well suited to and enjoy roles that balance the user & developer experiences, empowering teams to write great code in a way that feels right to them while ensuring a positive user experience. <br><br>
+I find I’m well suited to and enjoy roles that balance the user & developer experiences, empowering teams to write great code in a way that feels right to them while ensuring a positive user experience. {.call-out}
-{%- from "components/core/buttons/buttons.njk" import button -%}
-{{ button(false, 'button--primary', '/BruceTaylorCV', 'Download my CV') }} {.call-out}

 I'm quite good at picking up new skills and programming languages, as well as problem solving.
 My skill set is diverse, encompassing HTML, CSS, JS *(progressively enhanced)*, responsive design, themeable design system configuration, Progressive Web Apps (**PWA**), Static Site Generation (**SSG**), web performance optimisation, and web accessibility.